Recasting computational design: a new modern agenda for a post-industrial, post-pandemic world.

 Quantité disponible : Plus de 20 disponibles

 paperback.
 Etat : Very Good.
 Connecting readers with great books since 1972!
-Used textbooks may not include companion materials such as access codes, etc. May have some wear or limited writing/highlighting.
+Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!
 N° de réf. du vendeur S_446655485

 Quantité disponible : 1 disponible(s)